 “Wanna go explore?”
 I suggestively suggested.

 His stoned eyes perked up, knowing what I wanted.
 Casper was wrapped up with John who was smiling as part of the group.
 I needed to be alone with Jack.
 I had realized he was becoming strictly a bottom in our love-making.
-Because he was slight and obviously loved getting fucked, it might be his natural role, but I knew he had to fuck me as well.
+Because he was slight and obviously loved getting fucked, it might be his natural role.
+But I knew he had to fuck me as well.
 It wasn’t a problem with Casper or Jace.
-Scott was a total top, but he was so enamored of me, he let me fuck him and enjoyed it.
+Scott was a total top.
+He was so enamored of me, he let me fuck him and enjoyed it.
 Could Jack enjoy being a top?

 “You’ve got that look.
 What’s up?” he asked as we settled into a dark control room away from every one.